 |English language studies||300 per week|

-Apart from these, there are other expensive courses such as veterinary and medical degrees which can cost significantly more than mentioned.
+Apart from these, other expensive courses, such as veterinary and medical degrees, can cost significantly more than mentioned.

 Meanwhile, if you wish for a scholarship to study in Australia, there are various grants, bursaries and scholarships.
-They are offered by the government, educational institutes and other private and public organizations.
+The government, educational institutes and other private and public organizations offer them.

 - your tuition fees